w3c/baggage/correlation_context/HTTP_HEADER_FORMAT_RATIONALE.md

 The [Vary](https://tools.ietf.org/html/rfc7231#section-7.1.4) approach is another alternative, where a fixed header is used to enumerate the list of other headers that actually contain the data. which could be used to accomplish the same.
-For example, `Correlation-Context: x-b3-parentid;
+For example, `Correlation-Context: x-department; x-user-id;
 ttl=1` could tell the propagation to look at and forward the parent ID header, but only to the next hop.
 This has an advantage of HTTP header compression (hpack) and also weave-in with legacy tracing headers.